KanikaGera/Navigation-Game-RL/README.md

 	1.`Navigation-DDQN.ipynb`  consist of unityagent ml library to interact with unity environment and train the agent.
 	2.`Navigation-DDQN-Test.ipynb` is to test trained agent .
 	3. `model_3.pt` is saved trained model with weights.

+`Video` A video of the agent collecting yellow bananas for a episode is uploaded in this folder.

 ## BEST MODEL - SUBMISSION
 The best average reward over 100 episodes when training mode is off , was achieved by  DDQN Algorithm.
 It should be considered as solution to Project 1: Navigation Submission.
 Hence Open Folder Double DQN Folder for evaluation.
 Report is uploaded in main folder.